 A simple audio player can be embedded in a site using the audio element.
 The default audio player works great although the controls are limited, but custom controls can be included with additional coding.
 I prefer to use a jquery Dreamweaver extension audio player with numerous options, such as the ability to include CD covers and track information.
 The player can be completely customized to match the look of the site.

-Because browsers support different audio types (because they wouldn't want to make this too easy), it's important to include at least three different kinds of files formats: MP3, Ogg, and WAV.
+Browsers support different audio types (because they wouldn't want to make this too easy), so it's important to include at least three different kinds of files formats: MP3, Ogg, and WAV.
 Video files must be set up separately because the audio element has no way to display video.

 A simple video player can be embedded in a site using the video element.
 The default video player has limited controls, but some additional controls can be included with custom coding.
 DOM methods, properties, and events can be defined.
 HTML5 players don't require a plug-in.
 Old browsers that do not support the video element will display a simple non-support message, but no message requesting they download a plug-in will appear.
 The video element also supports any built-in audio.